geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 Till this point, it is a very simple file that includes the `db` service created above.
 Then there is a `getMultiple` function exposed out with module.exports.
 Beware this will query all the records on the database which should be 15 at this stage.
 We will make it paginated in the next step.

-Consequently we will wire up the `getMultiple` function in `/services/quotes.js` with the route `/quotes` in the `/routes/quotes.js` file like below:
+Consequently, we will wire up the `getMultiple` function in `/services/quotes.js` with the route `/quotes` in the `/routes/quotes.js` file like below:

 ``` js
 const express = require('express');